What is PLAAFP?

 If the student is attending any general education classes, it is critical to obtain input on the student’s present levels of performance in those classes (academically, behaviorally, and/or socially and functionally).
 This provides the IEP team with the necessary data to consider any changes that may be needed to goals, behavior plans, or placement.
 Having an IEP input form or PLAAFP form allows for all teachers to contribute information in a structured way.
 Your PLAAFP or IEP data-gathering form should include: 1) student strengths, 2) student challenges related to that subject/class, 3) behavior in that subject/class, 4) accommodations and/or modifications and supports that are used in that subject/class for the student to be successful.

-How do you ensure that compliances include the parent’s voice?
+How do you ensure that compliance includes the parent’s voice?

 There are several ways to ensure that parents have a strong voice in the IEP process.
 Good practices include having IEP meeting “norms” such as “Every voice counts” and “Participation from all is encouraged.”
 Some campuses post IEP norms on posters in their IEP meeting rooms.
 Another good practice is to ask WH- questions to parent(s) during the IEP meeting vs. asking questions in a yes/no format; this encourages parent participation.
 For example, instead of asking “Does he read at home too?”, try “What is his reading routine at home, and what kinds of things does he like to read?”
 If an IEP team meeting is predicted to be a challenging one, be proactive and set up a time to call the parent(s) prior to the meeting to hear concerns and gain additional input.
 That way, the parent feels heard and the school staff can come prepared with any additional documents, scores, or data that may be helpful in moving forward.
 Finally, always thank the parent(s)/guardian for attending the IEP meeting—they have the strongest knowledge of the student being discussed and their attendance shows their willingness to collaborate and advocate for their child.

-Once the IEP has taken place how long should it take to get it to sign?
+Once the IEP has taken place how long should it take to get it signed?
 What happens if it is never given to the parent to review and sign?

 What are some good suggestions for behavior collection?